-While there are many benefits for an organisation to be Purpose-Driven, only a small percentage achieve it.
+While there are many benefits to being a purpose driven organisation, only a small percentage of companies achieve it.
 This article explores why this may be the case.

-There are two main barriers to an organisation becoming Purpose-Driven.
+There are two main barriers to an company becoming purpose driven organisation.
 Firstly they have lost their purpose and need to discover it.
 Secondly they find it difficult to embed their purpose in the organisation, despite the fact that it has so many benefits?

 The first issue can be dealt with using our Purpose Driven Organisation programme.
 This will enable the organisation do discover its purpose and will form the foundations on which to becoming Purpose-Driven.